 The French Potato Salad is an elegant affair, not like those dreadful mayonnaise laden offerings we see so much of.
 This is all about the quality of the new potatoes, they need to be fresh and almost earthy.
-I have to say the farmers market new potatoes do taste better than supermarket ones.

 Naturally this is more of a blueprint than a regimented recipe.
 Switch out the herbs to ones you love, leave out the celery or tomatoes if you like, add more olives etc. Add what you love.
 I like to add the fresh herbs just before serving, don’t add them to hot potatoes as they seem to oxidize and turn black!

 This is such a lovely summer dish – I’ve been known to eat it for breakfast.Print

 1 lb good quality new potatoes with their skins on (if they’re big cut them in half)

 1 pint of cherry tomatoes, halved

 1/3 cup great quality pitted olives (black or green or a combination)